Berlinale reveals its competition program | DW | 19.01.2022

 When the festival was planned in the summer and the fall of 2021, the spread of infections appeared to be under control.
 But the omicron variant provoked a last-minute change of plans.

-Just as Germany reports that there are more than 100,000 new daily infections in the country, a new 24-hour record in the pandemic, the Berlin International Film Festival has revealed on Wednesday the highlights of its program.
+Just as Germany reports that there are more than 100,000 new daily infections in the country, a new 24-hour record in the pandemic, the Berlin International Film Festival revealed the highlights of its program on Wednesday.

 With the new wave of infections provoked by the omicron variant, the festival had to change its plans at the last minute, with major events such as the European Film Market (EFM) being held online only.
 "It was not an easy decision to let the EFM go online," she said.